MunirHassan/NumberInWords/README.md

 ### Front-end Application
-* For the front-end web application, using command prompt navigate to the directory "\ConversionWebApp" and run "npm install" -which will download necessary angular modules, then run "ng serve", which will launch the web application or user can browse "http://localhost:1444/".
+* For the front-end web application, using command prompt navigate to the directory "\ConversionWebApp" and run "npm install" -which will download necessary angular modules, then run "ng serve --open", which will launch the web application or user can browse "http://localhost:1444/".
 This web applcation will consume the Web API.

 ### Unit test
 * xUnit test project "ConvertNumberIntoWord.Tests" is added in the visual studio solution to cover some of the scenarios.